Stay up to date! Get our newsletter!

 Grand Rapids Museum

-The Gerald R. Ford Presidential Museum is in Grand Rapids, and it is worth a visit as well.
+The Gerald R. Ford Presidential Museum is worth a visit as well.

-When to visit: In the middle of the event, the top ten are announced and voting starts for best of the top ten.
-You'll be able to have fun no matter when you visit, but if you're in town after the top ten are announced, you can plan your travels around them.
+When to visit: You'll be able to have fun no matter when you visit, but if you're in town for the last five days of the event, you can plan your travels around the public and jurors' top picks.

 Media coverage, ArtPrize 2011